ICESat-2/community/README.md

 Projects within the ICESat-2 science team have also generated some great open-source content.
 These may be at different levels of polish, but they almost certainly contain all the tools you might need to get up and running with ICESat-2 data.

+- [PhoREAL](https://github.com/icesat-2UT/PhoREAL) : A collection of software for analysis of ICESat-2 land and vegetation data. <!---(Note: contains no real pho)-->

 - [The Antarctic Rift Catalog Project](https://github.com/bradlipovsky/antarctic-rift-catalog) : A project to map rifts in ice shelves around Antarctica

 - [CapToolkit](https://github.com/fspaolo/captoolkit) : A do-it-all library of code for working with cryospheric altimetry data

 - [pointCollection](https://github.com/SmithB/pointCollection/) : A library of code for basic interactions with point data (including ICESat-2 tools)